nickyiliwang0000/h/stuff-you-need-to-know/bulletin-boards/bootcamp-1-bulletin-board.md

 ### Schedule

-Week 5:  JavaScript: The "MORE" Fun Parts
+Week 6:  React, BABY 🤙

 **Monday**

-* NO CLASS (Family Day) 🏄‍♀️
+* Motivational Monday
+* Standups
+* React - Breaking our apps into components
+* React - Events
+* 🍴 LUNCH 🍴
+* React - Lifecycle methods

 **Tuesday**

-* Motivational Monday (Tuesday)
-* Project 3 presentations
+* React - Review
-* JavaScript Superpowers - Spread, Rest, Destructuring
+* React - Props
 * 🍴 LUNCH 🍴
+* Project 5 Introduction
-* Project work time
+* Project work time (scope approval)

 **Wednesday**

-* Working with asynchronous events
+* React - Function components
 * 🥗LUNCH - SALAD CLUB 🥗
-* Intro to Firebase
+* Using Firebase in React
 * Project work time

 **Thursday**

-* Class-based programming
+* Advanced JS: lexical scope and execution context
+* GitHub pages and React
 * 🍴 LUNCH 🍴
-* Advanced JS - Lexical scope and execution context
 * Project work time

 **Friday**

-* Project 4 DUE at 10:00 AM
-* Career Services Presentation
+* Mock Tech Test
+* React code-along (special-guest)
 * 🍴 LUNCH 🍴
-* Making our code modular
-* Intro to React 🤙
+* React code-along (special-guest) cont’d
-* 📝JS/jQuery Test📝
+* Project Work Time
 * Show 'n' Tell

-### JS/jQuery Test Study Areas

-* Objects
-* Arrays
-* Variable assignment and scope
-* Difference between the functional programming methods we learned (map, filter, forEach)
-* Arrow functions
-* Promises
-* This keyword

 ### General feedback from the mock tech test
 > Using pseudocode and your own thoughts, describe your thought process of how you would create a masonry-style gallery like the one below using floats, NOT using flexbox, or grids.